mmrl/dl/README.md

 ```
 http://(<HOSTNAME> or 127.0.0.1):8888/?token=5233b0<...>8afd2a
 ```
+N.B.
+If docker complains that the port is in use, then you need to map the Jupyter port to a different host port e.g. `-p 8889:8888` and update the URL accordingly.
 ## Container directory structure

 On launching a `mmrl/dl` container, the project directory is set to `/work` which contains the following subdirectories: